«

 0x00001000000003ea :item/count 100 0xc00000003ee true

-An asOf filter returns a database "as of" a particular point in time, ignoring any transactions after that point.
-The time specification can be any time-point, i.e.
+An as-of filter returns a database "as of" at a particular point in time, ignoring any transactions after that point.
+The time specification can be any time point, i.e.

-• a Datomic point in time.
-Use with, e.g., the basis-t value of the :db-after returned by derefing the future returned by transact.
+• A Datomic point in time.
+Use with, e.g., the basis-t value of the :db-after returned by transact

-• an instant in time (a java.util.Date).
-An instant should be used when you have a wall clock time for the database you want but do not have a transaction id or basis-t value, as an instant is not as precise as Datomic's t or tx values.
+• An instant in time (a java.util.Date).
+Use an instant when you have a wall clock time for the database you want, but do not have a transaction id or basis-t value, as an instant is not as precise as Datomic's t or tx values.

 (def db (d/db conn))